 Guidance notes for Groups

-The Community Foundation for Surrey awards grants to community and voluntary groups that make a genuine difference to the lives of people in Surrey.
+The aim of the Community Foundation for Surrey is to award grants to community and voluntary groups that make a genuine difference to the lives of people in Surrey.

 - Voluntary and community groups which are charitable in purpose and are working for the benefit of people in Surrey

-- National charities with a clear local presence, for projects helping people in Surrey
+- We can support national charities which have a clear local presence, for projects helping people in Surrey.

 - Statutory organisations (Councils, Parish councils and schools) can apply for funding local community initiatives which are over and above their normal statutory responsibilities and where they are working in partnership with local communities

 To be eligible you should have;

 - A management committee (the people who are responsible and make decisions) of a minimum of three unrelated people

 - A signed constitution (or set of rules)